Linux

 Dual boot

-Assume we have a computer already installed with Windows, then we can install Ubuntu along side it.
+Assume we have a computer already installed with Windows, then we can install Ubuntu alongside it.
 Below are the steps of installation.

 1. Make a bootable USB drive.